Legacy Parkway

 Legacy Parkway (designated as State Route 67, SR-67) is an 11.5 mi four-lane controlled-access parkway located almost completely within Davis County in the northern part of the U.S. state of Utah.
 The parkway travels north from Interstate 215 (I-215) in northwestern Salt Lake City to an interchange named the Wasatch Weave in Farmington with two intermediate interchanges providing access to Woods Cross and Centerville.
 Wetlands of the nearby Great Salt Lake and nature preserves border the western side of the parkway while the eastern side roughly parallels Union Pacific and Utah Transit Authority rail lines and I-15.
 On average, between 20,000 and 23,000 vehicles use the parkway daily.

 Construction began in 2006 and was completed in 2008, with the parkway opening in September of the same year.
 The parkway was controversial in its construction and was challenged in court several times before a compromise was met between the state and the Sierra Club, which limited the speed on the road and banned semi-trucks on the highway except in emergencies.
 In addition to the restrictions on speed and trucks, the road was reduced from a six-lane expressway to a four-lane parkway.
-The compromise agreement restrictions have a sunset date of January 1, 2020, at which time the speed limit will increase to 65 mph and trucks will no longer be banned.
+The compromise agreement restrictions had a sunset date of January 1, 2020, at which time the speed limit was increased to 65 mph and trucks were no longer banned.

 Route description

 The parkway begins at an incomplete interchange with I-215 in extreme northern Salt Lake County near the Jordan River Off-Highway Vehicle State Recreation Area.
 The interchange allows motorists from the Interstate to transfer onto Legacy Parkway and travelers to access I-215 southbound.
 After about 1/4 mi, Legacy Parkway enters Davis County, and heads northerly with two lanes in each direction through semi-rural Woods Cross.
 The parkway then turns northeasterly and back north again, meeting 500 South at a diamond interchange, which also provides a connection to Redwood Road (SR-68).
 The eastern border of the Legacy Nature Preserve is formed by the parkway as it travels north.
 In West Bountiful, the parkway curves to the northeast as it follows the contour of the wetlands which lie on the western side of the road.
 Before reverting to its original northerly direction, the route meets Parrish Lane (SR-105) at another diamond interchange.
-Past the interchange, Union Pacific and Utah Transit Authority (FrontRunner) railroad tracks run between the parkway and I-15 to the east.
+Past the interchange, Union Pacific Railroad and Utah Transit Authority (FrontRunner) railroad tracks run between the parkway and I-15 to the east.
 For the remainder of the parkway's length, I-15 is located approximately 300 ft east.
-Upon entering Farmington, the parkway gains one lane in each direction and terminates at a triple-junction with I-15, SR-225 and U.S. Route 89 west of Lagoon.
+Upon entering Farmington, the parkway gains one lane in each direction and intersects with the West Davis Corridor before terminating at a triple-junction with I-15, SR-225 and U.S. Route 89 west of Lagoon.
 This interchange is referred to as the Wasatch Weave.